-Julie Kastensmidt, Director of Student Services
+Title IX Coordinator

+Valerie Londono

 2700 Judge Fran Jamieson Way

 Melbourne, FL 32940

-(321) 633-1000, Ext.
-11280
+(321) 631-1000 Ext.
+11438

-saxenmeyer.j@brevardschools.org
+Londono.Valerie@brevardschools.org

-Employees or job applicants contact:
+For concerns involving employees or job applicants contact:

-Director of Professional Standards and Labor Relations
+Director of Professional Standards and Labor Relations Karyle Green 2700 Judge Fran Jamieson Way Melbourne, FL 32940 (321) 631-1000 Ext.
+11265 Green.karyle@brevardschools.org

-Gail Williams

-2700 Judge Fran Jamieson Way

-Melbourne, FL 32940

-(321) 633-1000 Ext.
-11265

-Reasonable accommodation is available for persons with disabilities to complete the application and/or interview process.
+Reasonable accommodations are available for persons with disabilities to complete the application and/or interview process.
 Applicants/Individuals with disabilities requesting accommodations under the Americans with Disabilities Act (ADA) may contact the Director of Professional Standards and Labor Relations for assistance.
 In the event that the district is not able to resolve your concerns, consider contacting the Office of Civil Rights for assistance.
 This Publication or portions of this publication can be made available to persons with disabilities in a variety of formats, including large print or audiotape.
 Student requests for this information should be made to the Office of Exceptional Student Education Program Support, (321) 633-1000, ext.
 11520, at least two (2) weeks prior to the time you need the publication.